anassri/anassri/README.md

 ### **This is Ammar, I'm a web developer, designer, animator, filmmaker, and learner.**

 * Projects that benefit the human race interest me the most.
-* I'm an avid front-end developer.
+* I'm an avid full-stack developer.
 * Learning new technologies is always exciting to me.
 * Visit my portfolio to see my [projects](http://ammarnassri.com/).